About Life’s Hope Therapeutic Services

 The highly trained therapists and administrative team members that create Life’s Hope are here to help you.

-Chistina Murphy MA, LPC, CPP, NCC, CNED.
+Chistina Murphy MA, LPC, CPP, NCC, ACS, PhD Candidate

 The founder, owner, and CEO of Life’s Hope.
 Chistina Murphy MA, LPC, CPP, NCC, CNED, graduated from Regis University with a Masters Degree in Counseling and is a Licensed Professional Counselor.
 She also has advanced training and certifications in clinical supervision, as well as co-authoring the book The Empowerment Model of Clinical Supervision.